Analysing NFT Projects: How to Avoid Scams

 7. Screen for potential violations of intellectual property rights.

-This is because it shows that the team doesn’t respect other people’s property and could potentially also defraud investors.
+This is because it shows that the team doesn’t respect other people’s property and could potentially defraud investors.

 8. Watch how the project launches.